phgoddard/WhatCustomersThink/README.md

 ### Next Steps
 This was a first exploration into the use of word and document embeddings as an application for searching customer comments for similarity.
-Firstly, it was very common that the comments were often quite long, often spanning multple sentences, while the keyphrases were mostly one word in length.
+Firstly, most comments were relatively long, often spanning multple sentences, while keyphrases were mostly one word in length.
 It would seem that similarity scores between a single word keyphrase embedding and multi-word doc vector would have less power than using a multi-word keyphrase embedding.
 A simple next step could be simply to build more complex queries to test this idea.
 Related to this, there are many approaches to keyphrase generation to be explored including phrase parsers like OpenIE.
 Also, we can explore using larger pre-existing embeddings and fine tune those through training with our existing customer corpora.